-For those pursuing this endeavor, the one dimension of your business that’s easiest to avoid and frequently ignored is marketing.
-Especially online marketing.
+For those pursuing this endeavor, the one dimension of your business that’s easiest to avoid and frequently ignored is marketing—especially online marketing.
 The reasons are many.
-And they almost always include the overabundance of consultants who profess expertise in what many perceive as black-box voodoo or even worse, BS.
+And they almost always include the overabundance of consultants, agencies and web gurus who profess expertise in everything online including Marketing Automation.

-While you may have infectious passion for your work, years of expertise, and a formidable network, have you missed all of the changes that have taken place in the marketing landscape over the last few years?
+While you may have an infectious passion for your work, years of expertise and a formidable network, you may have missed all of the changes that have taken place in the marketing landscape over the last few years.

 Buyers used to have very limited information for evaluating providers or resources to address their pain or challenge.
 But today, they have more insights and choices than ever before.
-That’s because people today find and evaluate solutions though online search, social network sharing and subscribing to content that’s relevant and valuable to them.
+That’s because prospects find and evaluate solutions through an online search, social network sharing and subscribing to content that’s relevant and valuable to them.

 So if you’re considering how to get your message to your target prospects (that’s marketing), you’re first going to have to make an important decision.